 | Title | Short summary of the work |

-| Description | Rich HTML content via the TipTap editor — supports formatting, images, code blocks, and more |
+| Description | Rich HTML content via the TipTap editor — supports formatting, images, code blocks, and clickable links. |

 | Ticket number | Auto-generated identifier in the format PROJ-123 (project prefix + sequential number) |